kubernetes/enhancements/keps/sig-windows/windows-runtimeclass-support.md

 ### Goals

-- Schedule a Windows Pod with a compatible host
+- Schedule a Windows Pod to a compatible node
-  - Allow matching Windows versions without isolation
+  - Allow matching Windows versions without Hyper-V isolation
-  - Allow opt-in on a per-Pod basis to use mismatched Windows versions with compatibility provided by Hyper-V
+  - Allow opt-in on a per-Pod basis to run containers using existing Windows versions with backwards-compatibility provided by Hyper-V on a new Windows OS version node
 - Be able to schedule a specific image from a multi-arch manifest on a given node
 - Provide a simpler experience (fewer lines of YAML) than adding os and version nodeSelector and tolerations to each Pod

 ### Non-Goals

 - Linux container support on Windows is not a requirement or test target for Kubernetes 1.17, but it's not specifically excluded.
+- Running newer Windows OS version containers (Windows Server version 1903) on an older OS version host (Windows Server version 1809).
+This is not supported today with or without Hyper-V isolation (see [Windows container version compatibility]).

 ## Proposal

 For Kubernetes 1.17, we're proposing three key things to improve the experience deploying Windows containers across multiple versions, and enable experimentation with Hyper-V while ContainerD support is in alpha/beta stages.

-1. Add `node.kubernetes.io/osversion` label using Windows kubelet
+1. Add `node.kubernetes.io/windows-build` label using Windows kubelet
 2. Add RuntimeHandler to the CRI pull API
 3. Use RuntimeHandler and separate ContainerD configurations to control runtime specific parameters such as overrides for OS/version/architecture and Hyper-V isolation.